ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 ## Text

-While we may take it for granted, the decisions that a developer makes for a website makes regarding text has a huge influence on the entire experience!
+While we may take it for granted, the decisions that a developer makes for a webpage makes regarding text has a huge influence on the experience a user has on that webpage!
 Here are some things to notice about any piece of text:

 - Font Family
 - Size